StoneOrbits/VortexEngine/docs/lightshow_lol_chromalink_duo.md

 ### Key Features

-- **Realtime Update Check:** Checks with the database on vortex.community for latest firmware version
+- **Update Check:** Checks with the database on vortex.community for latest firmware version and informs the user if the firmware is completely up to date.
-- **Instant Firmware Flash:** Immediately update the firmware to the latest with the click of a button
+- **Flash Firmware:** Updates the firmware to the latest version.
-- **Custom Firmware Flash:** Upload custom Duo Firmwares from your filesystem with the press of a button
+- **Custom Firmware Flash:** Upload custom Duo Firmwares from your computer.
-- **Up-to-date Notification:** This window will inform if the firmware is completely up to date

 Once the duo is connected with **Connect Duo** the device status appears along with the Duo version and number of modes.